oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 3.2 Message
 As described in Section 1.1, this language specification and one or more actuator profiles define the content of OpenC2 commands and responses, while transfer specifications define the on-the-wire format of a message over specific secure transport protocols.
 Transfer specifications are agnostic with regard to content, and content is agnostic with regard to transfer protocol.
 This decoupling is accomplished by defining a standard message interface used to transfer any type of content over any transfer protocol.

-A message is a content- and transport-independent set of elements conveyed between consumers and producers.
+A message is a content- and transport-independent set of elements conveyed between producers and consumers.
 To ensure interoperability all transfer specifications must unambiguously define how the message elements in [Table 3-1](#table-3-1-common-message-elements) are represented within the secure transport protocol.
 This does not imply that all message elements must be used in all messages.
-Content, content_type, and msg_type are required, while other message elements are not required by this specification but may be required by other documents.
+Content, content_type, and msg_type are required in all messages.
+Other message elements are not required by this specification but may be required by other specifications.

 ###### Table 3-1.
 Common Message Elements